l1kim/cse15l-lab-reports/lab3.md

 ```
 I am looking for any file with "preface" in the name within technical.
 This is helpful if I want to only see files with "preface" in the name that are within my working directory.

-A third way to use this command is looking for empty files.
-(Source: [https://www.redhat.com/sysadmin/linux-find-command])
+A third way to use this command is looking for empty files. ([Source](https://www.redhat.com/sysadmin/linux-find-command))
 ```
 $ find -type d -empty
 ```